 1. Understanding the Driving Rules

-Driving in Auckland is on the left-hand side of the road.
+Driving in Christchurch, like the rest of New Zealand, is on the left-hand side of the road.
 This can be a significant adjustment for those from countries where driving is on the right.
-It’s crucial to familiarize yourself with the local driving rules and regulations, including speed limits, road signs, and parking rules.
-The New Zealand Transport Agency provides a comprehensive guide for this.
+It’s also important to familiarize yourself with local traffic rules and signs.
+New Zealand has strict drink-driving laws, and seat belts are mandatory for all passengers.

 4. Driving with an International License

-Foreigners can drive in New Zealand with an international driving permit or a valid overseas driver’s license for up to 12 months.
-However, the license or permit must be in English, or you must carry an accurate English translation.
-After 12 months, you will need to obtain a New Zealand driver’s license.
+Foreigners can drive in New Zealand with an international driving permit or a license from their home country, provided it’s in English or accompanied by an approved translation.
+This is valid for up to 12 months from your arrival in New Zealand.
+After this period, you will need to obtain a New Zealand driver’s license.